-Because the student teaching experience is vital to professional growth, the teacher candidate has a great responsibility to be conscientious in all aspects of this work.
-The cooperating teacher also undertakes a serious responsibility by providing assistance to help the teacher candidate develop abilities to become a capable teacher.
+The student teaching experience is a foundational component of preparation for the public ministry and vital to professional growth.
+The teacher candidate has a great responsibility to be conscientious in all aspects of this work.
+The cooperating teacher also undertakes a serious responsibility by providing guidance and assistance to help the teacher candidate develop abilities to become a capable teacher.
 Full cooperation between the teacher candidate, cooperating teacher, and the college supervisor is of utmost importance to achieve a positive student teaching experience.

 The policies and procedures of the student teaching program constitute the majority of the handbook.
 The comprehensive framework is an important component to a full, complete experience.
-Any suggestions to help improve this handbook or the framework would be appreciated.
-Comments can be directed to the undersigned.
+Suggestions to help improve this handbook or the framework are appreciated and can be directed to Adam Pavelchik, Director of Field Experiences.

 May God richly bless the work of teacher candidates, supervisors, principals, pastors, and college supervisors during the school year.
-May his special blessing rest on those who are preparing themselves for full-time service in his kingdom.
-May he move us to pray that Christ remain the focus of our WELS schools and the training of teachers for our schools.
-To him be the glory!
+May His special blessing rest on those who are preparing themselves for full-time service in His kingdom.
+May he move us to pray that Christ remain the focus of our WELS schools and the training of the next generation of teachers for our schools.
+To Him be the glory!